frankhale/Frehley/README.md

 # (Ace) Frehley

-This is just a toy editor in order to play around with NW.js and Clojurescript.
+This is just a toy editor in order to play around with Clojurescript and NW.js.
+This code is really old and really badly written, LOL!

 Editor Screenshot: